A REAL MOVIE MUSICAL

 There’s no getting around the fact that black face performances, - which began in the 19th century, and were still appearing in entertainment well into the mid twentieth century - typically demean, stereotype, and dehumanize African-Americans.

+The image of black face, as often portrayed, was one of lazy buffoons.
+The stereotype was so widely recognized that it became a recruiting tool for the KKK.
 A few black artists – including Bert Williams - appeared in black face.
 Williams used it as a more serious political commentary, and a more intelligent representation of his race.

 And while nothing from today’s perspective justifies the use of black face, It was wrong then and it's wrong now.
 Ziegfeld can be credited with making the right choice on another racial front.